treeverse/lakeFS/docs/use_cases/reproducibility.md

 ```bash
 df = spark.read.parquet(‘s3://example/main/”)
 ```
-Note the code above assumes that all objects in the repository are stored in parquet format.
+Note the code above assumes that all objects in the repository under this path are stored in parquet format.
 If a different format is used, the applicable Spark read method should be used.
 {: .note }

 In a lakeFS repository, we are capable of taking many commits over the data, making many points in time reproducible.